Skip to content

 Invite People

-If you decide to invite your own team of translators, open your project and go to the Members tab.
-You can invite people to your project using their Crowdin username or email address and via the invitation link.
-When inviting new people, you can assign them the following roles: Manager, Language Coordinator, Proofreader, and Translator.
+If you decide to invite your own team, open your project and go to the Members tab to add people by Crowdin username, email, or invitation link.
+Based on what each person will do in the project, you can assign the following roles: Manager, Developer, Language Coordinator, Proofreader, and Translator.

 Invite project members